Eddycrack864/UVR5-NO-UI/README.md

 * VIP Models
 * Drumsep (Drum separation based on a Hybrid Demucs model)
 * Batch Separation
-* Separation of YouTube videos/shorts
+* Separation of videos/audios by link.
+Check the complete list [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)
-* Youtube Audio Downloader
+* Audio Downloader
 * Kaggle Support

 ## How To Use